aabbtree77/miniguestlog/README.md

 ## To Do?

-The code still lacks (left as an exercise to the reader):
+The code still lacks ("left as an exercise to the reader"):

 - Authentication, which needs yet another service.
 [Clerk](https://clerk.com/pricing) is very expensive beyond 10K users.
 If one is too popular too soon, those two cents per monthly active user can be worse than any DDoS.